jgadelugo/holberton-system_engineering-devops/0x00-shell_basics/README.md

 task 7 - move betty from /tmp/ to /tmp/holberton
 task 8 - delete betty from/tmp/holberton
-task 9 - delete the holberton directory from /tmp/
+task 9 - delete the holberton directory from /tmp/ task 10 - change working directory to the previous one